skipperoo/mandelbrot-explorer/docs/report.typ

 == Webserver from scratch

-Since I've never implemented a Webserver from scratch in C (only in Java), I decided to implement it since the features required for the project to work were minimal.
-This makes the project self contained and easier to deploy both as a system service or as a Docker container.
+Since the webserver functionalities needed for the project were minimal, I decided to implement it from scratch, instead of using a solution like Nginx or Apache, making the app self contained.

 The `src/webserver.c` implementation features:
 - *Request Parsing:* A dedicated worker thread (`webserver_worker`) parses the raw HTTP request string using `sscanf` to extract the method and path.